isc-projects/bind9/doc/notes/notes-current.rst

 Bug Fixes
 ~~~~~~~~~

+- Only assign threads to CPUs in the CPU affinity set, so that ``named`` no
+  longer attempts to run threads on CPUs outside the affinity set.
+Thanks to
+  Ole Bjørn Hessen.
+[GL #2245]

 - When reconfiguring ``named``, removing ``auto-dnssec`` did actually not turn
   off DNSSEC maintenance.
 This has been fixed.
 [GL #2341]